DelphinusLab/prover-node-docker/README.md

       - "8099:27017"
 ```

-If using host network mode, the port is not required to be specified.
+If using host network mode, the port mapping will be ignored, and the port will be the default `27017`.

-Specify the port by adding `--port 8099` to the `command` field in the `docker-compose.yml` file for the mongodb service.
+Specify the port by adding `--port <PORT>` to the `command` field in the `docker-compose.yml` file for the mongodb service.

-###### Logging and log rotation
+##### Logging and log rotation

 `mongo`'s logging feature is very basic and doesn't have the ability to clean up old logs, so instead we use dockers logging feature.